 How "Senator" Romney Could Cost Trump Utah By Luke Perry

-Much attention has been given to Mitt Romney potentially filling Orrin Hatch’s Senate seat.
+Mitt Romney is announcing his candidacy to fill Orrin Hatch’s Senate seat.
 The opportunity for Romney to follow the longest serving Senator from Utah, who surpassed Mormon great and Latter-Day Saint (LDS) Apostle Reed Smoot, is too ripe of a political opportunity for an ambitious, historically minded, and duty bound politician.

 A Senator Romney would likely continue his critical position toward Donald Trump that was on full display during the 2016 campaign, most notably at the University of Utah, where Romney issued an unprecedented indictment of Trump’s character and leadership.
 Romney eviscerated his business acumen, general intelligence, national security credentials, and personal conduct, culminating in the encouragement of GOP primary voters to support anyone but Trump.